 Pure silver, on the other hand, can be sold at the respective market price without any problems.
 It is accepted by specialty retailers as well as some banks and many jewelers.

 Much of the world’s silver is “built into” household appliances, cutlery or jewelry.
-Due to unabated demand and declining supplies, recycling silver
+Silver recycling is a lucrative business due to continued demand and declining supplies.

 Recycled silver forms a separate category of precious metal, distinguishing between single/first-time recycling and multiple recycling.
 However, since this form is primarily used in industrial companies, private investors hardly come into contact with it.